tigeorgia/shenmartav/README.rst

 Dependencies
 ------------

+First, issue:

+$ sudo apt-get install python-pip python-gdal python-xapian python-dev libpq-dev git-core postgresql-9.1-postgis

+(or similar depending on your Linux flavor).

-The dependencies should all be listed in requirements.txt .
-After installing the distribution-specific packages mentioned at the top of that file, you can use PIP to install all the rest:
+The rest of the dependencies should all be listed in requirements.txt .
+After installing the distribution-specific packages mentioned above, you can use PIP to install all the rest:

 $ sudo pip install -r requirements.txt